The Nation (Irish newspaper): Publishing success

-Women wrote for the paper, and published under pseudonyms such as Mary (Ellen Mary Patrick Dowling); Speranza (Jane Elgee, Lady Wilde, Oscar Wilde's mother), known universally as "Speranza" of The Nation; and Eva (Mary Eva Kelly, who would marry Kevin Izod O'Doherty).
+Women wrote for the paper typically under pseudonyms, among them the poet and early suffragist Jane Elgee (later to be Oscar Wilde's mother, and known universally as "Speranza" of The Nation); Ellen Mary Patrick Dowling ("Mary"); and Mary Eva Kelly ("Eva"), who would marry Kevin Izod O'Doherty.
 These three were known as the "Three Graces" of The Nation.
-Eithne (Marie Thompson), Finola (Elizabeth Willoughby Treacy), Ruby (Rose Kavanagh) and Thomasine (Olivia Knight) were others.
-In July 1848 Jane Wilde and Margaret Callan assumed editorial control of The Nation during Gavan Duffy's imprisonment in Newgate.
+Marie Thompson ("Eithne"), Elizabeth Willoughby Treacy ("Finola"), Rose Kavanagh ("Ruby") and Olivia Knight ("Thomasine") were also contributors.
+In July 1848 Jane Elgee and Margaret Callan assumed editorial control of The Nation during Gavan Duffy's imprisonment in Newgate.